Trading indices vs forex: what are the main differences and what can you trade?

 - Economic news and events – index and forex fluctuations tend to be a reflection of the reported economic health of a region they represent

 - Leveraged products – both markets can be traded on leverage, enabling you to open a position by paying just a small fraction of the full value of the position upfront.
 Note that your profit or loss will be calculated based on the full position size, not your deposit amount.
-This means that you should take steps to manage your risk effectively
+This means that losses can accumulate rapidly and you should take steps to manage your risk effectively

 Forex trading vs indices trading: main differences

 - Range of markets available – forex trading involves buying and selling currency pairs in three categories (major, minor and exotic).
-With indices, there are far more index funds that you can get exposure to
+With indices, there are far more indices that you can get exposure to

-- Type of asset class – indices trading involves speculating on the performance of a group of stocks rising or falling while forex focuses on currency conversions
+- Type of asset class – indices trading involves making a prediction on the performance of a group of shares rising or falling while forex focuses on currency conversions

-- Volatility – indices tend to experience much more volatility than trading forex, often moving more points per day than currencies.
+- Volatility – in general, indices experience more volatility than trading forex, often moving more points per day than currencies.
 These sharp, unpredictable movements can be triggered by world events or factors unique to one sector.
 With us, you can minimise your risk, even in volatile market conditions, by using our range of risk management tools1

 Trading indices vs forex summed up

-- Indices trading involves speculating on the performance of a sector or economy while forex trading focuses on buying and selling currencies
+- Indices trading involves taking a position on the performance of a sector or economy while forex trading focuses on buying and selling currencies

-- Beginners typically trade indices at the start of their trading journey instead of forex because they tend to be more predictable based on how stocks and the economic health of a country is
+- Beginners might choose to trade indices at the start of their trading journey instead of forex as indices are potentially more intuitive to analyse and can be easier to relate to real-world economics such as day-to-day news, share prices and the economic health of a country

 - With us, you’ll trade indices and forex pairs via CFD trading